robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Cwerg tries to find the right balance between language expressiveness and compiler implementation complexity.
 The hope is to reach a sweet spot above what C gives us today.
 A language that makes it convenient to write system software like operating systems and compilers.

-## Philosophy

-Above all Cwerg is meant to be a small language that can be maintained by a single person.
+ So Cwerg is meant to be a small language that can be maintained by a single person.
 Since small is subjective we have set a complexity budget for about 10kLOC for a compiler frontend with basic optimizations.

 ## Highlights